 How are you doing marketing reporting?

-Again, we asked the same group about how they’re reporting, and the results were surprising.
+Again, we asked the same group about how they were reporting, and the results were surprising.

 Based on our survey, nearly two out of ten marketers have no reporting in place or are just getting started.
 Some 35% are still working in Excel or Google Sheets, and 11% rely on a data team to pull insights.

-These numbers are alarming, as close to 64% of marketers don't have a good foundation for their marketing reporting.
+These numbers are alarming, as nearly 64% of marketers don't have a good foundation for their marketing reporting.
 We'll explain why.